iii-utp/BeaconFramework_objc/README.md

 ## Demo
 #### Swift
 ##### Support ios11.0 and higher
-- Master branch
+- BeaconFramework_swift project

   Build and run the BeaconFramework_demo.xcodeproj in Xcode

 #### Object-C:
-- BeaconDemo(objc) branch
+- BeaconFramework_objc project

   Build and run the BeaconFramework_demo(object-c) in Xcode